The Curves You Want with Alicia Marie

 This is one of my favorite moves in that it challenges the core and BONUS you get upper body strength from the stabilizing push-up position (isometrics)!

 Equipment needed: Inflatable fitness ball

-Tip: The size of the ball depends on user’s personal height.
+Tip: The size of the ball depends on the user’s personal height.
 The taller you are or the longer your arms, the larger the ball can be in circumference.
 Ideally, you want your body to be a straight horizontal line when in position.

-How to: Hold in high plank position.
-Facing downwards, put one lower leg and top of foot on the ball and repeat with the other.
+How to: Hold in a high plank position.
+Facing downwards, put one lower leg and top of the foot on the ball and repeat with the other.
 Hold that position until you feel stable.
 Tighten your core making sure you don’t allow your midsection to “sink” down toward the floor.
 Draw your knees in, rolling the ball slowly toward your chest.
 Hold for one beat then slowly extend your legs back to start.
 Repeat using slow, controlled movements.

 Standing twist and alternate knee raise

 How to: Stand up straight with your feet placed a little more than shoulder-width apart and with a 10-15 pound weight plate in your hands, square in front of the torso.
 With your pelvis tucked under, twist your torso to the right bringing your right knee up toward the weight.
 Contract your abdominals and twist your torso back to center, returning your foot to the floor.
 Complete 15 “standing twist crunches” per side, then change sides for a total of 3 sets.
 Finish all reps on one side before beginning reps on the other.